 In particular, the Forres Heritage Trust would like to invite you to visit Nelson's Tower.
 You will spot this landmark, standing high on Cluny Hill just south of the town main street, as you approach Forres.
 You can learn much about it from our menu page but to get the full benefit you will need to climb the spiral staircase, visit the intermediate rooms and then take advantage of the castellated viewing area to see the magnificent panorama out over Forres, Moray, the Moray Firth and northwards to Caithness and Sutherland.

-Nelson's Tower Will be open for the 2018 season from 2-4 pm, seven days per week, from the begining of April until the end of September .
+Nelson's Tower is open for the 2018 season from 2-4 pm, seven days per week, until the end of September.
 Entry is by donation.
 When the Red Ensign is flying, the tower is open to visitors.
 If in doubt, ask at the Falconer Museum next to the Tolbooth.
 Even if the tower is closed, there is a lovely view of Findhorn Bay and the Moray Firth from the foot of the tower and the walk through the woods is full of interest.

 The Forres Tolbooth is prominent in the town centre and has an important history.
 However, as the building is undergoing restoration, it is not currently open for visitors.
 It may be possible, if the timing is suitable, to arrange the occasional group visit.
 Entry for such a special tour is by donation.
 For information on special events being held in the Tolbooth, check for dates on our Latest News page or at the Falconer Museum close by.

 Some rooms are available for hire.
 See our Room Booking page.

 Become a Member of the Trust or a Volunteer